 Tilesets and datasets are two different types of data: tilesets are styleable and datasets are editable.
 Styling includes changing things like color, opacity, font, or icon.
 Editing includes changing the placement of features (points, lines, polygons), their geometries, and adding or deleting features from a feature collection.
 If you have created or imported a dataset, you can export your dataset to a tileset right in Mapbox Studio and use it in the Mapbox Studio style editor like you would any other tileset.

 Tilesets are lightweight collections of vector data that are optimized for rendering and are not editable.
-When you upload custom data, your files are converted to vector tilesets, which can be styled in the Mapbox Studio style editor, added to interactive web maps with Mapbox GL JS, and used in mobile applications created with our iOS and Android SDKs.
+When you upload custom data, your files are converted to vector tilesets, which can be styled in the Mapbox Studio style editor, added to interactive web maps with Mapbox GL JS, and used in mobile applications created with the Mapbox Maps SDKs for iOS, Android, and React Native.

 For more details about accepted file types and methods for uploading data, see the Uploading data guide.